uva-bi-sdad/sdc.editor/README.md

 # sdc.editor

-This repo provides automated edits for miscellaneous tasks.
+This repo provides automated edits for miscellaneous tasks maintaining data repositories.
 The editor is expected to perform edits in the following sequence:

 1. **Create or update ```manifest.json```**:
     - Creates or overrides a ```manifest.json``` at the root directory with the: hash, file size (bytes), and file path of each file, by looping through all folders that match ```**/distribution/```